Dev16821/resolvemate/README.md

 # ResolveMate

-A customer support memory agent that stores customer complaints, resolutions, rejected solutions, and tone preferences—then recalls that memory to generate better support responses.
+A customer support memory agent that stores customer complaints, resolutions, rejected solutions, and tone preferences then recalls that memory to generate better support responses.

 ## Problem
 Customer support teams often forget previous customer complaints, rejected solutions, and customer preferences.
 This leads to generic responses and repeated customer frustration.